aframevr/aframe-presentation-kit/content.md

 - Traverse from world to world, not siloed experiences
 - Click a link, immediately get into an experience, easily sharable via links, great for long tail bite-sized experiences
+- Can't wait for the platform to bake and crystallize for years before Web gets involved

 ---